-Oliver’s Farm, out around Whitbourne, with Hereford cattle, pigs, turkeys (wild and domestic), chicken, geese, ducks, and lamb is one of the few livestock farms on the Avalon. in summer they also grow root veg, and have been partnering with the neighbour farm Rushmere Farms to greenhouse grow Spinach, Bok Choy and Chards year round.
+Oliver’s Farm, out around Whitbourne, with Hereford cattle, pigs, turkeys (wild and domestic), chicken, geese, ducks, and lamb is one of the few livestock farms on the Avalon.
+In summer they also grow root veg and have been partnering with the neighbour farm Rushmere Farms to greenhouse grow Spinach, Bok Choy and Chards year-round.

-They started Oliver’s Farm together around years ago, and it’s been steady go. their work day starts at 5 am and often doesn’t end till 11 pm, and even then a baby monitor intercom connects them to the barn.
-Dave says, “when a cow is calving every cow in the barn is calling - what a ruckus. you’d hardly need the monitor, but when we arrive they all calm down.”
+They started Oliver’s Farm together around years ago, and it’s been a steady go.
+Their workday starts at 5 am and often doesn’t end till 11 pm, and even then a baby monitor intercom connects them to the barn.
+Dave says, “When a cow is calving every cow in the barn is calling - what a ruckus.
+You’d hardly need the monitor, but when we arrive they all calm down.”

-the approach Del and Dave bring to farming reflects their views on the relationship between health and the environment. they take pride and comfort in the fact that their animals are not tampered with - no chemicals and no hormones - and they are pasture and grain-feed which does not pass health concerns on to their customers.
+The approach Del and Dave bring to farming reflects their views on the relationship between health and the environment.
+They take pride and comfort in the fact that their animals are not tampered with - no chemicals and no hormones - and they are pasture and grain-feed which does not pass health concerns on to their customers.

 Del and Dave have seen many changes in farming over the decades, and are happy that interest in the ‘local farm’ is catching on, and are enjoying the new ways - like the year-round greenhouse farming.